French Income Tax

 Unfortunately you're unlikely to see your name in the credits!

 French property - many types of property investment schemes have provided substantial tax reductions - often to the surprise of newcomers to France.
 If you are interested in rental property - it is worth taking a further look.
 “Malraux” and “Monument Historique” continue and remain the best methods for reducing tax on high incomes.
 Standard income-earners may wish to consider investing in new or renovated properties in “difficult” areas under the “Pinel” scheme - especially if you consider the area is undergoing significant improvement - although bear in mind the restrictions on rents and tenant incomes.
-For further information on reducing taxes via French property investments, and our currently preferred schemes, please contact us.

 If you decide to go ahead with a tax-reducing property investment, it's wise to consider a bank loan since the interest is tax deductible and rates are currently low.
-Please contact us for full details of the different types of loan available in France.

 3. Invest in your own French business